 Read More | Looking for a unique Paris experience?
 Why not stop by the Grand Mosque of Paris for a spa, including a steam bath, gommage, and massage?
 The Hammam at the mosque is terrific.
 Here is how to plan a visit to the Hammam at the Grand Mosque of Paris.

-5. The Musée du Luxembourg
+5. Visit The Musée du Luxembourg

 The Musée du Luxembourg (Luxembourg Museum) opened in 1750 and was the first art museum open to the general public.
 People flocked to Paris to see paintings of the grand Dutch, Italian and French masters.

-Although the museum was closed for 40 years and those masterpieces now hang in the Louvre, the Musée du Luxembourg presents two exhibitions a year.
+Although the museum was closed for 40 years and those masterpieces now hang in the Louvre, the Musée du Luxembourg presents two temporary exhibitions a year.

 It’s part of a perfect day itinerary on Paris’s left bank – stop by and see an exhibition at the Musée du Luxembourg, enjoy a deluxe hot chocolate at Angelina’s in the front courtyard of the museum, and then head into the Luxembourg Gardens for some relaxation.